 - How are credentials, which are used by the application to access data sources, collected and stored?

 - How is data collected by the application removed as needed?

-This list is not a definitive list of the types of data collected by IBM Cloud Pak for Watson AIOps.
+This list is not a definitive list of the types of data that is collected by Instana.
 It is provided as an example for consideration.
 If you have any questions about the types of data, contact IBM.

 Types of personal data